Tender Boat Malfunctions

-If you suffered an injury due to a tender boat malfunction, you might be eligible for compensation.
+You might be eligible for compensation if you suffered an injury due to a tender boat malfunction.
 From building your case to representing you in court, the cruise ship injury lawyers of Louis A. Vucci P.A. help injured people pursue the compensation they deserve for injuries sustained on a cruise ship.
 Call us today at (786) 375-0344 for a free case review with a tender boat injury lawyer.

 What Is a Tender Boat?

 A tender boat is a smaller vessel typically used by cruise lines, including Royal Caribbean, Carnival, and Norwegian Cruise Line, transporting passengers and goods between the shore and the larger ship.
 Tender boats come in various sizes, ranging from eight to 40 meters long, and easily fit into smaller ports.
 Cruise lines and their contractors use these vessels for multiple purposes, including sightseeing, transportation to shore excursions, and as an emergency evacuation resource in the event of an emergency.
 Even though most tender boats are a safe and reliable mode of transportation, accidents occur due to mechanical failures, operator error, or negligence.

 How Do Tender Boat Malfunctions and Accidents Happen?

 Cruise lines commonly use tender boats to transfer passengers between the main vessel and a port.
 While most trips on tenders are uneventful, accidents do happen, and some lead to severe injury or even death.
 Tender boat malfunctions and accidents occur because of:

 - Gaps between the ramp to the tender and the tender itself (the gangway)